River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Elora Conservation Area

-For those seeking outdoor adventure, Elora is a mecca for the outdoor enthusiast.
-One of the highlights is stunning the Elora Gorge Conservation area.
-With kilometres of scenic outdoor hiking trails along giant limestone cliffs, the scenic lookout points reveal views deep into the gorge and the surging Grand River below.
-Not to miss is the "Hole in the rock" , a unique rock formation which allows you to climb down through the cliff face to a lower lookout point with scenic views, surrounded by giant exposed tree roots.
+Elora is a mecca for the outdoor enthusiast, and one of the top highlights is stunning the Elora Gorge Conservation area.
+Hike one of the many scenic trails along giant limestone cliffs, and stop at scenic lookout points revealing amazing views deep into the gorge and the mighty Grand River below.
+Don’t miss is the "Hole in the rock", a unique rock formation which leads through a cliff face to a scenic riverside lookout surrounded by giant tree roots.

-One of the most popular adventure activities at the Elora Gorge Conservation area, and certainly the most fun in the summer months is tubing down the Grand River.
-Rent a tube and helmet from the park, and self navigate your way through flat water, natural lazy rivers, and even mini white water!
-A tubing adventure down the river is the perfect way to get an appreciation for the majesty of the Elora Gorge, while enjoying the serenity of nature.
+One of the most popular activities at the Elora Gorge Conservation area, and certainly the most adventurous, is tubing down the Grand River.
+Rent a tube and helmet from the park, and self navigate your way through natural lazy rivers, sections of flat water, and even mini white water!
+Tubing adventure down the river is the perfect way to get an appreciation for the majesty of the Elora Gorge, and a great way to cool off in the summer months.

 Elora Quarry

-Emerald green waters, white limestone cliffs and a soft sandy beach are what make the Elora Quarry a hidden gem in southwestern Ontario.
-Known as the "old swimming hole", this former limestone quarry encircled by 40 m sheer limestone cliffs is a popular spot to cool off during the summer months.
-A 1 km hiking trail around the quarry provides spectacular views into the crystal clear waters, and areas for picnicking make it the perfect spot to enjoy a day out in nature.
+Emerald green waters, white limestone cliffs and a soft sandy beach are what make the Elora Quarry a hidden gem in Southwestern Ontario.
+Known as the "old swimming hole", this former limestone quarry is encircled by 40-metre sheer limestone cliffs, and is the perfect spot for a beach day.
+Don’t miss the 1 km hiking trail around the quarry which will give you spectacular views into the crystal clear waters, as well as several picnic spots for relaxing along the way.

 Victoria Park and Irvine Creek